HaiHart/Testcode/Task1.md

 |---|---|
 |Post condition | Clerk receive customer order
 |Trigger | Customer wants to order some food|
-|Main scenario| Customer choose from web menu<br/> then check for quantity in cart<br/> The order is finished proceed to payment<br/>  Create order in txt file after payment
+|Main scenario| 1.Customer choose from web menu<br/> 2.
+Check for quantity in cart<br/> 3.
+The order is finished proceed to payment<br/>  4.
+Create order in txt file after payment
 |Extension| If during payment customer decide co cancel go back to menu page